mashahbazi/FlutterBlocNavigator2WithDI/README.md

-# Flutter Bloc example with using Navigator 2 and dependency injector
+# Flutter app protofolio

+## Technologies in use:

+This app use flutter BLoC as architecture with repository pattern and use bloc (not flutter_bloc) as state management.
+Other technologies will:

+* Dependency injection (for creating objects)
+* Navigator 2
+* qflite